Doctor of Veterinary Medicine Professional Program

 VMP 971 - Food Animal Diagnostics for Disease Diagnosis, Control, and Population Surveillance – This course is not a general educational requirement.
 Priority is given to students in Food Animal Focus Area.
 Students in Mixed Animal Focus Area or special case Epidemiology Focus Area students can enroll (if space remains) with the approval of the Course Coordinator if they meet the criteria stated in the course Prerequisites, which are successful completion of Veterinary Program to date, students signed up in Food Animal Focus Area or Mixed Focus Area, or special-case students approved by Course Coordinator and who have demonstrated commitment to, knowledge of, and ability to work within an area of food animal veterinary medicine by some or all of the following: prior undergraduate coursework, summer work experiences, and/or consistent enrollment and good performance in food animal selectives.

 VMP 974 - Food Supply Veterinary Medicine - This course provides exposure to the clinical principles of food supply veterinary medicine.
 It is primarily intended for individuals who are not in the Food Animal Focus Area.
 Ruminant, swine and poultry faculty provide an overview of the animal industries and production practices, as well as exposure to basic veterinary knowledge and clinical skills.
-Prerequisites may include consent of instructor.
+Prerequisites this course is intended for Offshore Students and is only available to NC State's CVM students with consent of instructor.

 VMC 939 - General Limited Small Animal Practice - Will expose clinical year veterinary students to a general small animal veterinary practice.
 There will be several areas of focus: learning clinical skills relevant to a general veterinary practitioner; developing strong problem solving abilities; developing the strong communication skills necessary to interact effectively with clients, colleagues and staff, incorporating; and conducting behavior evaluations of pets during wellness examinations.
 Enrollment in this course is limited to students in the DVM professional program.